abutneva/starter-academic/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Finding appropriate methodology for your undergraduate term paper" content = "Quick and dirty tips for screening through powerful data science methods" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Finding appropriate methodology for your undergraduate term paper" content = "Quick and dirty tips for understanding powerful data science methods" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   overlay_color = "#666"  # An HTML color value.
-  overlay_img = "back2.jpg"  # Image path relative to your `static/media/` folder.
+  overlay_img = "back1.jpg"  # Image path relative to your `static/media/` folder.
   overlay_filter = 0  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).